roocs/34e-mngmt/docs/characterisation/characterisation_investigations.md

 A common issue was that a fill value had been used for missing data and this had been corrected to a mask on these values by the ESMValTool.
 Finally, a noticeable issue was that the incorrect standard name of the main variable was incorrect and had to be renamed.

 In the CMIP6 datasets the main problem that was captured was a missing coordinate.
-While the coordinate was not always the same one, for example some variables were misisng a height coordinate and others a typesea coordinate, the majority were missing a height coordinate (either 2m or 10m).
+While the coordinate was not always the same one, for example some variables were missing a height coordinate and others a typesea coordinate, the majority were missing a height coordinate (either 2m or 10m).

 There were other issues that were captured in the ESMValTool, all the issues captured are summarised in the table below along with the proposed approach.